FeliciaFredlund/ai-agent/README.md

 # AI Code Agent
+This is a student project to understand the basics of AI agents.
+It does not have the necessary safety features that an AI agent should have.

+MEANING: Do not use this project unless you know exactly what you are doing.
+(Meaning read all the code!)

-LLM is Gemini
+LLM used is Gemini from Google.
-Project guidance through Boot.dev
+Project guidance comes from Boot.dev

-**Usage:** python main.py "your prompt here" [--verbose]